GavinMendelGleason/blog/entries/big_data_terminusdb.md

 single compressed representation of a graph which could then be efficiently searched.
 The dataset was around 3 billion triples.

-The ingestion was really a custom solution.
+This ingestion was really a custom solution.
 It had to be ingested as a batch and could not be updated to correct information without starting over from scratch, and took a very long time (over a day) to ingest on a fairly large parallel computer with custom ingestion code.